-Initial Concept Proposals are solicited annually in July.
-Applicants must submit a project summary for initial review using the "Initial Concept Proposal" template7 found on the EMC's website.6 The Initial Concept Proposal is due on Wednesday, September 14, 2022 at 5:00 pm PST.
+Initial Concept Proposals are solicited annually in May.
+Applicants must submit a project description using the components shown in the "Initial Concept Proposal" template6 found on the EMC's website.5 The Initial Concept Proposal is due in May (see Table 1).
+This information may also be found by searching for the "Effectiveness Monitoring Committee" on the California Grants Portal,7 or visiting the California Grants Portal - EMC Application Information8 directly.
+Please be advised that while applicants